MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-management/business-risks.md

 # Fusion: Motivations and business risks that drive identity governance

 This article discusses the reasons that customers typically adopt an identity management discipline within a cloud governance strategy.
-It also provides a few examples of business risks which drive policy statements.
+It also provides a few examples of business risks that drive policy statements.

 ## Is identity management relevant?